Luxbane/FrameMeld/README.md

 ```
 This keeps the initial download small and lets FrameForge update those components independently of the app itself.
 The app won't let you start a job until FFmpeg, the Python runtime, and an AI model are all downloaded.

-These files are mirrored (as `.7z` archives) from their original sources on [Hugging Face](https://huggingface.co/Luxbane/frameforge-runtime) — see [Credits & Licenses](#credits--licenses) for where each component actually comes from.
+These files are mirrored (as `.7z` archives) from their original sources on [Hugging Face](https://huggingface.co/Luxbane/frameforge-runtime/tree/main) — see [Credits & Licenses](#credits--licenses) for where each component actually comes from.

 ## Building from source

 Only needed if you want to modify FrameForge, verify the build, or produce your own release.
-If you just want to use the app, use the [Download](#download-recommended-for-most-people) section above instead.
+If you just want to use the app, use the [Download](https://luxbane.itch.io/frameforge) section above instead.

 Requirements for building:

 1. **Python 3.11+** available as `py` on your system PATH.

 That's the only build-time requirement — building FrameForge just compiles the GUI itself with PyInstaller.
-It does **not** need Flowframes installed or FFmpeg downloaded locally; those are fetched by the app at runtime (see [How the runtime works](#how-the-runtime-works)), not baked in at build time.
+It does **not** need FFmpeg downloaded locally; those are fetched by the app at runtime (see [How the runtime works](#how-the-runtime-works)), not baked in at build time.

 Steps: